ZHolloman/Hospital-Wait-Times-Analysis/README.md

 ## Tools Used for Analysis
-- Excel: pivot tables, if conditional, conditional cormatting, time conversions, new dimentions, fuctions
+- Excel:pivot tables, if conditional, conditional formatting, time conversions, new dimensions, functions
 - Data Story